 As I mentioned before Kit, was a client that knew exactly what he wants.
-But wasn’t sure if this is the best and only option to go.
+But for this scenario with Ross – he wasn’t sure if this was the best and only option to go for.

 Designing and building an extension is always based on a trade of the garden space versus the living space.
 His house already had the extension that facilitated the kitchen and utility room.
 As a small narrow extension, it wasn’t fully transformable.
 As we talked and drew options of how to make it larger and more utilisable space we more and more leaned towards reusing the old garage that was on the side of the house.
 This was a wasted space, or rather a large bike storage.

 One of the interesting options we looked was knocking down the existing extension.
-We returned this space and recreated the garden patio, and took care of the side of the house.
-The abandoned space on the side of the house.
-This way the garage and a bit more behind it turned into a open space kitchen diner with a toilet and the utility.
+We could return this space to the owner and recreate the garden patio, which would take care of the side of the house.
+This way the garage and surrounding area behind it could be turned into an open space kitchen diner with a toilet and the utility.

 The neglected garage got a new function and the garden views massively improved.
-There was no more any extension to look at from the living room.
-The other benefit was an open view and full sun exposure of the back of the house, no shaded corners anymore.
+There was no longer an extension to look at from the living room.
+The other benefit was an open view and full sun exposure of the back of the house – no shaded corners anymore.